thedynamiclinker/we/compilation/gods/Who is Yahweh - How a Warrior Storm God became the God of the Israelites and the World.md

 ### An episode I've been wanting to make for a long time but dreading
 start = 3:33
-end =
+end = 4:33

-Triple mountain determinative in the first mention of Israel 8:08
+### Triple mountain determinative in the first mention of Israel
+start = 8:08
+end = 9:08

-10:30 on the original location of Mount Sinai
+### On the original location of Mount Sinai
+start = 10:30
+end = 12:30

-10:45 it appears that Yahweh was originally a war of god associated with rating and taking women as War brides
+### It appears that Yahweh was originally a war of god associated with rating and taking women as War brides
+start = 10:45
+end = 12:45

 ### The head of the Canaanite pantheon was El, if you imagine an old bearded dude as god, you're imagining El
 start = 16:28